 The first round of judging is a public vote, which takes place between 27th October and 15th December, so we need our supporters help if we are going to win!
-We hope that you will be able to help us by voting for both of our films on the following links:
+The films are nominated in different categories, so we have two chances to win!
+We hope that you will be able to help us by voting for both films on the following links:

 Preston based student Jennifer Smith created an emotive piece of videography which addressed the issue that there are 1.4 million people in the UK with a learning disability and 50% of those people experience chronic loneliness.
 DanceSyndrome has had impressive results at counteracting this trend, with participants regularly reporting improvements in health, confidence, social skills and, ultimately, happiness.

 DanceSyndrome focus on ability rather than disability and strive to make sure everyone is included.
 Workshops are lead by trained Dance Leaders with disabilities, demonstrating that disability doesn’t need to be a barrier to leadership or inclusion.
-Jen’s film shows that through dance, participants are encouraged to follow their dreams, believe in themselves and they will achieve happiness!
+Jen’s film shows that through dance, participants are encouraged to follow their http://www.bigleaguekickball.com/category/press/ cheap discount online soma dreams, soma no prescription overnight shipping believe in themselves and they will achieve happiness!

 We are incredibly proud that this video has already won a Mencap Journalism Award (you can read the full story about the Mencap awards here) but if you want to vote for it to win at the Charity Film Awards, you can vote for it here: